mhumair/OS_FALL_19/Threads/README.md

 	}
 ```
-- thread_arg		: This function takes a single argument, arg, which is a typeless pointer.
-If you need to
-			  pass more than one argument to the start_rtn function, then you need to store them in a
-			  structure and pass the address of the structure as arg.
+- thread_function 	: The newly created thread runs this function when it starts.
 ```c
 	int thread_arg = 55;
 ```
+- thread_arg		: The function takes only a single argument for now .
+If you need to
+			  pass more than one argument to thread_function, then you need to store them in a
+			  structure and pass the address of the structure as thread_arg.

 **NOTE**
 When a thread is created, there is no guarantee which will run first: the newly
 created thread or the calling thread.
 The newly created thread has access to the process
 address space.

 Just like in the case of process creation if you want all threads to complete before the program finishes the main-thread has to wait(join) for all the threads it created before terminating because if the main-thread exists before the other threads the other threads will be killed by the OS.

 **THREAD JOIN**